These Falls are Super, Man

 And for some reason, that makes me happy.

-See this picture above right?
+See this picture?
 That’s a double pothole worn into the rock by swirling pebbles.
 Notice the rock to the right of the potholes is nearly vertical.
 Look for more potholes as you walk along the trail.

 I found these – and all the other potholes here, really cool.